refined-github/refined-github/readme.md

 ## Contribute

 We're happy to receive suggestions and contributions, but be aware this is a highly opinionated project.
-We're not interested in adding options as it's a slippery slope into adding it for everything.
+There's [a single commonly-requested option](https://user-images.githubusercontent.com/1402241/27267240-9d2e18c8-54d9-11e7-8a64-971af9e066f3.png) but we're not interested in adding more as it's a slippery slope into adding one for everything.
 Users will always disagree with something.
 That being said, we're open to discussing things.

 ## Customization